 It’s not just that these buses are better for air quality: clean, reliable, and modern, they’re also Wi-Fi enabled meaning that visitors and residents have access to public transport fit for 21st century life.
 The environmental improvements will also go towards improving the health of the people of York.

 Since York is a small, compact and very flat city, it’s ideal for electric transport.
 Similar cities could see the benefits they have made.

 All buses that serve the city centre CAZ five or more times a day must either be electric or diesel Euro VI.
-As such, of all of the buses operating across York, we estimate that 90-95% are electric or Euro VI.
+As such, of all of the buses operating across York, we estimate that 90-95 per cent are electric or Euro VI.

 How is the new approach being sustained?

 The project has now been completed.
 All regular city centre buses are now electric or run on Euro 6 diesel.
 The CAZ was fully in place by 31 January 2021 after a 12 month “sunset” period which allowed suppliers to complete orders.

-Over the course of this project, certain key factors have been identified as being crucial to its success, and which would be useful to other LAs looking to overhaul their public transport offerings:
+Over the course of this project, certain key factors have been identified as being crucial to its success, and which would be useful to other councils looking to overhaul their public transport offerings: